 Daphne and Dave Benavides asked me to host an art talk at their Burbank Cleared Art gallery, Enchanted Studio Props.* I was excited (“Of course I will!”) but also nervous.
 What would I talk about that anyone would be interested in?

 Since my artworks are inspired and directed by my (internal) dreams and (external) folklore/mythologies, through which I ultimately construct my personal story, I came up with the title “Finding Myth and Meaning in Our Personal Stories.”

 I shouldn’t have worried that no-one would come, on the evening of the event the prop house was full.
-Here is an abbreviated version of my talk:
+Here is part of my talk:

 I think one big reason I love myths and fairy tales was that when I was a kid I was missing a large chunk of my own family history.
 I never knew my birth-dad, or his side of my family tree, so I spent a lot of time imagining what that part of me looked like.
 Was I descended from a tribe of Pirate Lords?
 Or Falconers from the steppes of Russia?
 Or maybe Valkyrie Queens?
 To piece together the missing links I imagined from my own story I read everything I could get my hands on about the traditions and tales of people around the world.

 I started with Greek and Norse mythologies, reading all the stories and illustrating all of the characters.
 I later expanded my reading to include a variety of subjects including mysticism, witchcraft, Tarot, I Ching, Animism, Santeria, Christianity, Taoism, Buddhism and Shamanism.